-From kidney stones flaring up overnight to a quietly enlarging prostate, urologic conditions rarely wait politely for the public system to catch up.
+From kidney stones flaring up overnight to a quietly enlarging prostate, urologic conditions can substantially impact quality of life.
 This page is a practical guide for patients and caretakers exploring private urology surgery in Toronto: kidney stone surgery, BPH treatments, prostate procedures, and where patients typically travel, since OHIP rules effectively block in-province private pay.

 Note: Ontario residents cannot pay privately for surgery within Ontario.
 For more urology options, view Montréal, QC.